About the HEATKILLS project

 Shayna, the "miracle dog" to whom HeatKills is lovingly dedicated.

-The mission of HEATKILLS.us™ is to create state-of-the-art knowledge tools and activism strategies that will raise broad-scale public awareness of the heatstroke danger of leaving dogs in cars, An earlier version of HeatKills quickly became a highly-respected, widely-cited resource for dog lovers throughout the world.
-The site was created in loving memory of Shayna, an incredible rescue dog who helped to save a person’s spirit, after the 9/11 attacks.
+The mission of HEATKILLS.us™ is to create state-of-the-art knowledge tools and activism strategies that will raise broad-scale public awareness of the heatstroke danger of leaving dogs in cars, An earlier version of the site quickly became a highly-respected, widely-cited resource for dog lovers throughout the world.
+The HEATKILLS project was created in loving memory of Shayna, an incredible rescue dog who helped to save a person’s spirit, after the 9/11 attacks.

 Published